2021 Uttarakhand flood: Casualties and damage

+Satellite imagery before and after the flooding.
+Tapovan Hydropower Plant on the top left, Ronti - where the slide started - on the bottom center.

 Among the places most severely hit by the floods are Joshimath, Rini, Nanda Devi National Park, Tapovan Vishnugad Hydropower Plant and Sridhar.

 The disaster left over 200 killed or missing.
 As of May 2021, "83 bodies and 36 human body parts out of a total of 204 people missing have been recovered so far."
 Of the missing and dead, 140 were workers at the Tapovan Hydropower Plant site.

-Map 4: Some of the most severely affected locations are: Uttari Nanda Devi Glacier, Rishi Ganga river, Dhauli Ganga river, Rini village, Joshimath.